loreanvictor/seite/README.md

 - [ ] Add chain asset management
   - [ ] Spin off style management and script management from asset management.
   - [ ] Handle bundling for scripts (incl. env)
+        _This can be done by bundling environmental scripts.
+Inline scripts can also be bundled, though this would require further care when handling layouts (relative imports in inline scripts within layouts should get path corrections)._
   - [ ] Handle bundling for styles (incl. env)
+          _This can be done by bundling environmental styles.
+Inline styles can also be bundled, though this would require further care when handling layouts (relative imports in inline styles within layouts should get path corrections)._
 - [ ] Add layout management (layout & include directives, incl. env)
 - [ ] Add environmental frontmatter and config management
 - [ ] Add auto ToC